 Portfolio Manager/Sub-Investment Adviser

-The fund's investment adviser is The Dreyfus Corporation (Dreyfus).
-Sean P. Fitzgibbon, CFA, and Alexander Kozhemiakin, Ph.D., CFA, are the fund's primary portfolio managers responsible for the fund's equity and fixed-income investments, respectively, positions they have held since the fund's inception in February 2011.
-Mr. Fitzgibbon is a senior managing director, portfolio manager, research analyst and head of the global core equity team at The Boston Company Asset Management, LLC, an affiliate of Dreyfus.
-Mr. Kozhemiakin is the managing director of emerging market strategies and the Emerging Markets Debt Team Leader at Standish Mellon Asset Management Company LLC, an affiliate of Dreyfus.
+The investment adviser for the fund is The Dreyfus Corporation.
+Sean P. Fitzgibbon, CFA, and Alexander Kozhemiakin, Ph.D., CFA, are the fund's primary portfolio managers responsible for the fund's equity and fixed-income investments, respectively, positions they have held since the fund's inception.
+Mr. Fitzgibbon is a senior managing director, portfolio manager, research analyst and head of the global core equity team at The Boston Company Asset Management, LLC, an affiliate of Dreyfus, where he has been employed (or with an affiliate) since 1991.
+Mr. Kozhemiakin is the managing director of emerging market strategies and the Emerging Markets Debt Team Leader at Standish Mellon Asset Management Company LLC, an affiliate of Dreyfus, where he has been employed since February 2007.
 Messrs.
-Fitzgibbon and Kozhemiakin also are employees of Dreyfus.
+Fitzgibbon and Kozhemiakin also have been employees of Dreyfus since October 2004 and August 2008, respectively, and manage the portfolio under a dual employee relationship with Dreyfus.

 Top Holdings 2

 |Controladora Vuela Compania De Aviacion, ADR||3.58%|

 |P/E Ratio 3||12.76

 Investors should consider the investment objectives, risks, charges, and expenses of the fund carefully before investing.
 Download a prospectus, or a summary prospectus, if available, that contains this and other information about the fund, and read it carefully before investing.